by Alfred Scott

 He used square tubing when he should have used round, and then had the audacity to claim that square tubing was superior.
 The whole thing was assembled with pop rivets, something no competent engineer would do.
 The airplane was so short-coupled that part of the vertical tail actually overlapped the wing.
 And the landing gear was so far aft that one writer told me he got it stuck on the ground on takeoff roll and couldn't even pull the nose up.

 So let's clear up some of the nonsense about CAD.
 I can give you a relatively good perspective on the subject.
-I'm a self-taught draftsman, and I've done all of the drawing for the Falco.
+I'm a self-taught draftsman, and I've done all of the drawings for the Falco.
 In the process, I've spent years at the drawing board, and I take pride and some pleasure in turning out a really nice drawing.
 It's hard work, and it takes years to develop the skills and techniques to produce highly detailed isometric drawings with things going every-which-way.

 In working on the Falco, by necessity I've had to learn how to design things, and I'm familiar with the mental processes that you go through.
 I know that drafting is only an incidental part of a process that consists primarily of problem-solving and decision-making.